2014 Coca-Cola 600: Report

-Kurt Busch ran the Indianapolis 500 on the same day as the Coca-Cola 600 and started the race in the number 41 Stewart-Haas Racing Chevrolet.
-In the event Busch could not arrive at the track in time, the team had Parker Kligerman ready to race in Busch's stead.
-This was the first time a driver attempted the Memorial Day weekend double since Robby Gordon did so in 2004.

 Entry list

 The entry list for the Coca-Cola 600 was released on Monday, May 19, 2014 at 11:37 a.m.
 Eastern time.
 Forty-five drivers were entered for the race.

 Practice

 First practice results

 Dale Earnhardt Jr. was the fastest in first practice with a time of 27.941 and a speed of 193.264 mph.

 Qualifying

 Jimmie Johnson won the pole with a time of 27.705 and a speed of 194.911 mph.
 “We’ve watched other cars get faster through qualifying sessions,’’ Johnson said.
 “That’s something the (Hendrick Motorsports) cars really haven’t had a lot.
 We did that tonight.
 We’re hitting on some things that should help us run faster longer.’’
 Matt Kenseth and Kevin Harvick didn't get a lap in before time expired in the final round and started eleventh and twelfth as a result.
 “We had a big miscommunication tonight and didn’t get @KevinHarvick off of pit road in time to run a lap in the final qualifying session,’’ Childers tweeted.
 “Apologies to all of the sponsors and fans.
 We will make sure it doesn’t happen again.’’
 While three of the Hendrick cars made it to the final round of qualifying, Jeff Gordon didn't make it out of the first round.
 “It just disappoints us,’’ Gordon said of his qualifying performance.
 “We know our car is much better than this.
 These are about as challenging conditions as you can have when you have a really hot day like this and the sun goes down and it’s a total guessing game.
 We guessed wrong.
 We just missed the setup.
 The car has plenty of speed in it, so I’m not concerned about the race.’’
 The two drivers who failed to qualify were Dave Blaney and J. J. Yeley.